 Most commonly, abnormal vaginal bleeding is caused by benign abnormalities of the uterus or cervix.
 Benign conditions include fibroids, polyps, adenomyosis, and infection.
 Occasionally, malignant and premalignant conditions are the cause of abnormal bleeding.
 Such conditions include endometrial hyperplasia, endometrial carcinoma, and cervical carcinoma.

-Systemic conditions, such as bleeding disorders, liver disease, pregnancy, and some medications such as oral contraceptives can cause irregular bleeding.
-Hormonal disorders such as PCOS (polycystic ovarian syndrome), premature ovarian failure, thyroid and pituitary abnormalities can also cause abnormal bleeding.
+Systemic conditions, such as bleeding disorders, liver disease, pregnancy, and some medications, such as oral contraceptives, can cause irregular bleeding.
+Hormonal disorders such as polycystic ovary syndrome (PCOS), premature ovarian failure, and thyroid and pituitary abnormalities can also cause abnormal bleeding.
 When no organic cause of abnormal bleeding is identified, the patient is diagnosed with dysfunctional uterine bleeding (DUB).

-- Bleeding between menses
+- Abnormal periods or bleeding between menses

 - Heavy menstrual flow